-Program Element #(04): (Sustainable Relationships for Community Health (SRCH)
+Program Element # (04): Sustainable Relationships for Community Health (SRCH)

 Description.
-Funds provided under the Financial Assistance Agreement for this Program Element may only be used, in accordance with and subject to the requirements and limitations set forth below, for a Local Public Health Authority (LPHA) to partner with their regional Coordinated Care Organizations (CCO) and local Community Self-Management Program (CSMP) organizations to align and delineate organizational roles and responsibilities to improve health outcomes, while leveraging existing community-wide health improvement initiatives.
+Funds provided under the Financial Assistance Agreement for this Program Element may only be used, in accordance with and subject to the requirements and limitations set forth below to deliver Sustainable Relationship for Community Health (SRCH).
+The Local Public Health Authority (LPHA) will partner with their regional Coordinated Care Organizations (CCO) and local community based organizations (CBOs) will align and delineate organizational roles and responsibilities to improve health outcomes, while leveraging existing community-wide health improvement initiatives.

+Through the SRCH initiative, the LPHA will work with CCOs, clinics, and/or community-based organizations delivering evidence-based interventions and services, and others involved with health system transformation to prevent and improve chronic conditions and improve community-clinical linkages.
+More specifically, these leaders from multiple sectors will use data to identify at-risk populations, refer and connect at-risk populations to evidence-based interventions and services, and share and use data to improve referral systems and health outcomes, and reduce disparities / inequities.
+SRCH will provide teams the opportunity to develop and strengthen relationships, co-design closed loop referral strategies, develop sustainable payments and/or reimbursement methodologies, implement quality improvement processes, and collect, analyze and share data in order to reduce some of the leading causes of death and disability in Oregon.
+Developing and improving these sustainable systems may require steps such as creating new payment or reimbursement strategies, increasing the capacity of community-based organizations, improving and coordinating referral systems, and documenting referral outcomes.

 LPHA will specifically address issues related to areas of quality improvement, including use of quality measures, electronic health records and health information technology, and traditional health workers in team‐based care.
-LPHA will also increase the use of evidence-based Community Self-Management Programs (CSMP) through closed-loop health system referral and reimbursement.
+LPHA will also increase the use of evidence-based Community Self-Management Programs (CSMP) through closed loop health system referral and reimbursement.

 All changes to this Program Element are effective upon receipt of grant award unless otherwise noted in Exhibit C of the Financial Assistance Award.

-Definitions Specific to ().
+Definitions Specific to Sustainable Relationships for Community Health (SRCH).

-Community Self-Management Program (CSMP): According to the Institute of Medicine, self-management programs are “the systematic provision of education and supportive interventions…to increase patients’ skills and confidence in managing their health problems, including regular assessment of progress and problems, goal setting, and problem-solving support.”
-Community Self-Management Programs (CSMPs) are provided in community settings that are accessible and culturally sensitive to participants, e.g. community centers, places of worship, community-based organization offices.
-CSMPs focus on patient-perceived problems and needs, and emphasize skills such as problem solving and decision-making.
-They prepare people with chronic conditions to have the skills and confidence to manage their disease(s) on a daily basis and to manage its impact on activities and emotions.
-Self-management programs improve quality of life and support the Triple Aim of health systems transformation by reducing costly health crises and improving health outcomes for chronically ill patients with conditions such as asthma, cardiovascular disease, depression, diabetes, and arthritis.
-CSMPs are delivered by people who are known, trusted, culturally sensitive and fluent in the language of the target community.
-CSMP facilitators need not be health professionals, but they are trained and prepared for their role.
-For the purposes of this document, CSMPs are limited to those identified and supported by the Oregon Health Authority’s Public Health Division.
-These currently include Stanford Chronic Disease Self-Management Programs (e.g., CDSMP/Living Well, Tomando Control de su Salud, the Diabetes Self-Management Program, the Positive Self-Management Program, the Chronic Pain Self-Management Program, and the online Better Choices, Better Health program), the National Diabetes Prevention Program, and Walk With Ease.
-For more information about the evidence-based CSMPs currently supported by OHA/PHD, see http://www.healthoregon.org/takecontrol.

-Closed-Loop Referrals: are referrals that, in addition to linking the referred individual to a given self-management intervention as described below, also provide the referring entity with timely follow-up information pertinent to the individual’s continuing care.
+Closed Loop Referrals are referrals that, in addition to linking the referred individual to a given self-management intervention as described below, also provide the referring entity with timely follow-up information pertinent to the individual’s continuing care.
 Examples of information to close the referral loop include updates on whether the referred individual received the intervention, outcomes related to receipt of the intervention (e.g., identified self-management goals, improved disease status, reduction of risk factors such as tobacco use) and any barriers precluding receipt of the intervention.

+Community-clinical linkages refers to forming partnerships and relationships among clinical, community, and public health organizations to coordinate health care delivery, and public health and community-based activities to promote healthy behaviors and improve the health of a population.